RobertD502/petkitaio/README.md

         # Create a client using PetKit account email and password
         # For PetKit Asia accounts, the client would be in the form of client = PetKitClient('email', 'password', session, True)
+        # For PetKit China accounts, the client would be in the form of client = PetKitClient('account number as string', 'password', session, False, True)
         client = PetKitClient('email', 'password', session)